TamirZe/SCR-antibiotics/README.md

 # Estimands Numerical Example

-This repository includes scripts for generating data according to the described data generating mechanism, calculating estimands, and running a numerical example, as described in the paper "Causal effects on non-terminal event time with application to antibiotic usage and future resistance" by Zehavi, Obolski, Chowers and Nevo.
+This repository includes scripts for generating data according to the described data generating mechanism, calculating estimands, and running a numerical example, as described in the paper "Causal effects on non-terminal event time with application to antibiotic usage and future resistance" by Zehavi, Obolski, Chowers and Nevo, [Causal effects on non-terminal event time with application to antibiotic usage and future resistance]([https://arxiv.org/abs/2110.10186](https://arxiv.org/abs/2506.09624)).

 This repository includes three main folders, and an additional folder with simulation results files.